Gently Radiating A Christlike Example

 ~tends to lash out,

-Instead, let the Holy Spirit guide your heart thru the grid of scripture.
+Instead, let the Holy Spirit guide your heart through the grid of scripture.

 “The fruit of the spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self control.
 Against such things there is no law.”
 Galatians 5:22, 23 (NIV)